A note from Dr Mike Hill, LGBT Foundation Trustee

 Stay safe.
 Stay healthy”

-People living with and in close contact with an infected person have a high risk of contracting the virus.
+People living with and in close contact with an infected person may increase the risk of passing on infections.
 If you live with your sexual partner(s), sex is unlikely to increase that risk.
-Some people have been identified as at higher risk from COVID-19 and need to avoid contact even with people who live with them.
+Some people are medically vulnerable and will be more severely affected by illnesses, and need to avoid contact even with people who live with them.
 If this applies to you and you would like advice, you can contact your medical team, or you can call us on 0345 3 30 30 30.

-Your risk of contracting COVID-19 will increase with each person and each contact, so it’s safer to limit your pool of sexual partners as much as possible, and have sex as infrequently as possible.
+Your risk of contracting infections will increase with each person and each contact, so it’s safer to limit both your pool of sexual partners as much as possible, and the frequency you have sex.

 So how will I get off?